saschakiefer/scp_python_template/{{cookiecutter.repo_name}}/README.md

 _HINT_: Watch out for the last `}` in the output and make sure, that you copy the correct `json` object.

 **IMPORTANT**: Make sure, that your Flask app listens on port `4000`.
 If you want to use a different port, make sure, that you configure the correct one in the `{{cookiecutter.approuter_module_name}}/default-env.json` file.

+## Known Issues

+- When using the MTA Deployment, the start of the `{{ cookiecutter.scp_app_name }}-core` app fails with an error (_"ERR Failed to stage build: No process types returned from stager"_).
+You have to start the app manually in the cockpit and re-run `cf deploy`